mb-tousif/VirtualArtGallery/README.md

 # Project:- Virtual Art Gallery

 > I am building a <i>Virtual Art Gallery</i> management system.
 Where people can explore, view and buy various artworks.
 Users can register, log in, and upload their own artwork or browse and appreciate artworks uploaded by other users.
-The gallery should provide features like searching, filtering, favoring, and commenting on artworks.
-Additionally, implement a rating system for users to rate and provide feedback on the artworks.
+The gallery should provide features like searching, filtering, rating, favoring, and commenting on artworks.
 There are three types of User such as Admin , Artist, User.

 ## Authentication service